-Collectors Circle Lecture: Dr. Geoffrey Batchen and Dr. Allison Moore on the History of Photography
+Collectors Circle Lecture: The History of Photography with Dr. Geoffrey Batchen and Dr. Allison Moore

 The MFA’s Collectors Circle lecture series features some of the world’s foremost art historians, curators, artists, and collectors.
 The series is open to the public and your purchase helps support the Museum of Fine Arts.
 This special online lecture includes a free admission voucher to the museum.

 Join us online as noted photography expert Dr. Geoffrey Batchen and MFA Curator of Photography Dr. Allison Moore discuss the current exhibition, Copper, Silver, Salt, Ink: The Chemistry of Photography’s Enduring Desires, addressing the historical and social context around the making and circulation of early photographs, including industrialization, capitalism, and the lucrative printing of copies.
 This special exhibition includes examples of the two earliest successful photographic processes – calotypes and daguerreotypes – dating to the 1830s-1850s, by famous practitioners including William Henry Fox Talbot, Hill & Adamson, Southworth & Hawes, and Antoine Claudet.
 The exhibition also includes artistic historical and contemporary photogravures, a process that was the outgrowth of Talbot’s determination to reproduce images for books and folios.